rzhang606/reddit_notifications/README.md

 # Reddit Post Notification Sender
-Grab posts from reddit and send notifications (possibly through SMS) if the search criteria is met.
+Grab posts from reddit and send notifications if the search criteria is met.

 **Instructions (Local running)**